What is corneal disease?

 - Corneal scarring.

-If you experience any of these symptoms, seek care from an eye doctor.
-They may indicate a more serious problem or require special treatment.
+If you experience any of these symptoms, make an appointment to see an ophthalmologist (eye doctor).
+They may find a more serious problem or a condition that requires special treatment.

 What conditions can damage the cornea?